 Repeat rows 3-10 two more times for a non-slouchy beanie and three (or more) times for a slouchy beanie.

 Last row (should be in red yarn): Ch 1, sc in BLO in the same st, 1 sc in BLO in each st all around, sl st to first sc to join (72 sts).
 Fasten off and weave in your ends.

 Cut a long piece of red yarn (estimating to be longer than the circumference of the beanie).
 Turn the beanie inside out.
 Next, using a darning or tapestry needle sew a running stitch all around the top of the beanie.
-Pull and tie beanie up.
-And attach a pom-pom if preferred (I have a tutorial on using a pom-pom maker here).
+Pull and tie tightly.
+Make a knot and weave in your ends.
+And attach a pom-pom if you like (I have a tutorial on using a pom-pom maker here).